christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     Julio-Claudian dynasty were Pisos, including Nero who was nearly deposed by a Piso.
 Appius is also cognate with Arrius (through rhotacization in ancient Latin the /p/ and /r/ could be swapped.
+-   Sar root:  Sar is the Scythian word for "king".
+Sarpa in Sanskrit means "serpent".
+Sarmatian, Akkadian Sarrum (king), Sargon, Sarlagab, Serapis (Sar-Apis), Zarathustra, Saracen (Roman designation for Middle Eastern peoples), Caesar, Asar (Osiris), Tsar (Slavic monarch), etc. Sar means king, or serpent king, across the empires that the Scythians used to rule over.

 **2 Ancient Alias Names List (Chronologically Organized by Era and Dynasty)**